Market Cap: 24h Vol: BTC: BTC Dom:

 The key difference from earlier fundraising models?

-What makes IDOs different from ICOs & IEOs?
+What Makes IDOs Different from ICOs and IEOs

 The crypto industry evolved through a few fundraising phases.

-ICOs (Initial Coin Offerings) were the first big trend projects that raised money directly and handled everything themselves.
-It was fast and open… but also attracted scams and poorly-run projects.
+ICOs (Initial Coin Offerings) were the first big trend.
+Projects raised money directly and handled everything themselves.
+It was fast and open, but also attracted scams and poorly run projects.

 Then came IEOs (Initial Exchange Offerings), where centralized exchanges managed token sales, vetted projects, and listed tokens afterward.
 That added more safety but also meant higher fees, strict rules, and less control for teams.

-IDOs didn’t just replace the older models; they improved them in a way that fits how Web3 communities operate.
+IDOs did not just replace the older models; they improved them in a way that fits how Web3 communities operate.

 From a project’s point of view, IDOs are appealing because they are: